Published on February 18th, 2021 | by Ruben0

 This is the latest 2018 vintage of Ramiro Ibáñez’ Pandorga, the silky young Pedro Ximénez made with grapes from the La Panesa vineyard in Carrascal.
 The barajuelas and tosca cerrada soils here lead to concentrated sugars in PX grapes.

-As in previous years this is made with old-school methods: slight over-ripening, a 10-day asoleo, slow fermentation in butts and no fortification which means it clocks in at only 11,5%.
+As in previous years this is made with old-school methods: slight over-ripening, a 10-day asoleo, slow fermentation in oak and no fortification which means it clocks in at only 11,5% ABV.
 Previous editions had around 200-300 grams of sugar per liter and while I don’t have figures for this edition, I suppose it’s quite similar.
 A naturally sweet wine that had around one year of ageing.
 For me it sits halfway between the aged, oxidative sweetness of a classic Jerez PX and a young, fragrant Moscatel from Valencia for instance.

 The 2018 vintage was generally a bit cooler, with a blot of rain in springtime and a harvest that was later than in other recent years.
 Feel free to compare to my review of Pandorga 2014 which was the first edition.